 Size of Test Sample Group.
 After determining the motor vehicle class to be tested, the Executive Officer shall determine the appropriate number of vehicles to include in the test sample group for enforcement testing in accordance with the following:

 Durability Test Sample Size.
 For durability testing, the Executive Officer shall follow the provisions of CCR, title 13, section 2137 regarding test sample size.
-In accordance with section 2137, the Executive Officer shall test vehicles that have been procured following the protocol of subsection § (e)(2)(C) below and meet the selection criteria of subsection (e)(2)(D)1. below to determine the durability characteristics of the motor vehicle class being tested.
+In accordance with section 2137, the Executive Officer shall test vehicles that have been procured following the protocol of subsection (e)(2)(C) below and meet the selection criteria of subsection (e)(2)(D)1. below to determine the durability characteristics of the motor vehicle class being tested.

 SOH Test Sample Size.
 For standardized battery SOH parameter accuracy testing, the Executive Officer shall follow the provisions of CCR, title 13, section 2137 regarding test sample size.
-In accordance with section 2137, the Executive Officer shall test vehicles that have been procured following the protocol of subsection § (e)(2)(C) and meet the selection criteria of subsection (e)(2)(D) to determine the in-use SOH parameter performance of the motor vehicle class being tested.
+In accordance with section 2137, the Executive Officer shall test vehicles that have been procured following the protocol of subsection (e)(2)(C) and meet the selection criteria of subsection (e)(2)(D) to determine the in-use SOH parameter performance of the motor vehicle class being tested.

 Other Standardized Data Test Sample Size.
 In determining compliance with the standardized data requirements of CCR, title 13, section 1962.5 (excluding durability and SOH), the Executive Officer shall determine, on a case-by-case basis and using good engineering judgment, the number of vehicles meeting the selection criteria of subsection (e)(2)(D)4. needed to assure that the results of such testing may be reasonably attributed to the motor vehicle class.
 The Executive Officer's determination shall be based upon the nature of the potential noncompliance and the scope of the motor vehicle class.
 The test sample group may be as few as two test vehicles.